WebKit/Documentation/docs/Ports/WindowsPort.md

 You can use CMake Visual Studio generator instead of Ninja generator.
 Install [the LLVM extension](https://learn.microsoft.com/en-us/cpp/build/clang-support-msbuild) of MSBuild.

-In the WinKit command prompt,
+In the WebKit command prompt,

 ```
 perl Tools/Scripts/build-webkit --release --no-ninja --generate-project-only